-Operating Revenues - FIGNA's operating revenues for the year ended June 30, 2023 decreased \$2 million in comparison with operating revenues for the year ended June 30, 2022.
-The decrease was due to the fact that FIGNA did not have revenues from the service concession arrangement for the first six and a half months of fiscal year 2023 while there was a transition between concessionaires.
+Operating Revenues - FIGNA's operating revenues for the year ended June 30, 2024, increased \$2.1 million in comparison with operating revenues for the year ended June 30, 2023.
+The increase was due to the fact that FIGNA did not have revenues from the service concession arrangement for the first six and a half months of fiscal year 2023 while there was a transition between concessionaires whereas in fiscal year 2024 it had twelve months of revenue.